 As I’ve previously mentioned in 17 Awesome Travel Gifts for Tweens and Teens, my kids like Mpow bluetooth headphones and I like that they aren’t that expensive for the comfort/quality and have survived many flights, countries, and coffee shops.

 Headphones also make it easier for children to participate in interactive online classes, like Outschool classes.
 Keep in mind though headphones help when a coffee shop is loud, but sometimes kids will still get muted (or are asked to mute their mics) because the background noise is too loud or distracting for the online class.

 If you want to try integrating coffeeshopschooling (or more of it) into your life–mamas, it’s fun to get out!–get your kid a backpack and have them stock it with everything they will need.

 My kids practically live out of their backpacks.
 Laptops, chargers, power converters, extra usb cables, iphones, books, pencils, crayons, pencil sharpeners, scrap paper or notebook, reading book, you name it–make sure they’ve got what they need, so you don’t hear, “Mooooooom, my computer is about to die and I don’t have a charger and class is going to start in one minute!”

-So talk, be chatty, have fun, get some good learning done, read a book, text your buddies, watch some gamers on youTube, but don’t run around screaming, don’t fart, burp, or climb on furniture, and clean up after yourself.
+But don’t run around screaming.
+Don’t fart, burp, or climb on furniture, and clean up after yourself.
 No one wants to clean up your trash or snotty tissues bunched up between seat cushions.
 Yep, I’ve seen it.
 And so have the baristas in 15 Crazy Starbucks Customers Who Will Make You Never Want To Be A Barista.